OuhscBbmc/data-science-practices-1/ch-coding.md

     stage_post  = (date_start <= month)
     ```

-1. **[`base::cut()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/cut.html)**: The function evaluations only a single numeric variable.
-It's range is cut into different segments/categories on the one-dimensional number line.
+1. **[`base::cut()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/cut.html)**: The function transforms a single numeric variable into a factor.
+Its range is cut into different segments/categories on the one-dimensional number line.
 The output branches to single discrete value (either a factor-level or an integer).
 Modify the `right` parameter to `FALSE` if you'd like the left/lower bound to be inclusive (which tends to be more natural for me).

     ```r
     mtcars |>